-Because of a lack of evidence on the psychological effects of earlier instruction, Suggate's (2009) question cannot be answered with regard to American school settings.
-Reflecting on Chall's (1983b) reading model, however, the fit between current forms of early literacy instruction and children's developmental capabilities can be questioned.
-Chall identified the first of six stages of reading development as Stage 0 and viewed this stage as preceding formal reading instruction.
-Stage 0 consisted of the typical activities then associated with kindergarten, such as listening to books read aloud, playing with puppets, and scribbling and drawing.
-The instruction for kindergarteners in the teacher's manuals of current copyrights of core reading programs (Afflerbach et al., 2008; Bear et al., 2008; Beck et al., 2008) varies considerably from the Stage 0 activities described by Chall.
-The activities in these current programs are more typical of the formal reading instruction described by Chall as Stage 1, where children are expected to read books and are taught lessons about words and parts of words.
+Because of a lack of evidence on the psychological effects of earlier instruction, Suggate's (2009) question cannot be answered in American school settings.
+Reflecting on Chall's (1983) reading model, however, the fit between current forms of early literacy instruction and children's developmental capabilities can be questioned.
+Chall identified the first of six stages of reading development as Stage 0 and viewed this stage to precede formal reading instruction.
+Chall's Stage 0 consisted of the typical activities then associated with kindergarten, such as listening to books read aloud, playing with puppets, and scribbling and drawing.
+The instruction for kindergarteners in the teacher's manuals of current copyrights of core reading programs (Afflerbach et al., 2008; Bear et al., 2008; Beck et al., 2008) is a far cry from those Stage 0 activities and are typical of the formal reading instruction Chall described as Stage 1 where children are expected to read books and are taught lessons about words and parts of words.
 Kindergarten texts in current programs have been written to emphasize the target grapheme-phoneme correspondence of the lesson, modeled after the Open Court Reading program, which is illustrated by the text: "Tim spins.
 Tim dips.
 Tim has a hat.
 Tim spins his hat.
-Tim hits a pit . . . and sits.
-Tim is sad" (Adams et al., 2000).
+Tim hits a pit...and sits.
+Tim is sad."
+(Adams et al., 2000).

 Such texts are likely fathomable for children with the hundreds of hours of Stage 0 experiences that Adams (1990) describes as typical in the preschool lives of medium/high-income children.
-For the children who have not manipulated magnetic letters, listened to hundreds of bedtime stories, and scribbled messages, however, texts with words such as pits, dips, and spins may be challenging to comprehend.
-Young children's attitudes and beliefs can be difficult to capture with traditional interviews and surveys, but after observing first-grade classrooms for hundreds of hours, MacKinnon (1959) described young children with little conventional literacy on school entry as confused and bewildered when their initial reading experiences consisted of didactic phonics exercises.
+For the children who have not manipulated magnetic letters, listened to hundreds of bedtime stories, and scribbled messages, however, texts with pits, dips, and spins may be challenging to comprehend.
+Young children's attitudes and beliefs can be difficult to capture with traditional interviews and surveys, but MacKinnon (1959), after observing hundreds of hours in first-grade classrooms, described young children with little conventional literacy on school entry as confused and bewildered when their initial reading experiences consisted of didactic phonics exercises.
 MacKinnon did not describe how long this confusion lasted nor did he conduct long-term observations or interviews to determine long-term effects.
-However, MacKinnon's classroom observations raise questions about the efficacy of the current trend of giving first graders (and also kindergartners) a heavy diet of decodable texts and eliminating many Stage 0 experiences (e.g., making words with magnetic letters, dictating and listening to stories).
+The students in MacKinnon's sample were first graders.
+Immersion into Stage 1 instruction with heavy diets of decodable texts and without Stage 0 experiences can hardly be the way to initiate young children into successful, lifelong literacy patterns.

 Word repetition is not a factor in learning to read.
-After decades of working with beginning reading anthologies that feature the tedious repetition of words, it is understandable that some teachers would welcome a change from such rigidly controlled texts that were similar to the high-frequency texts of the early 1980s that changed to the whole-language texts of the early 1990s.
-The ill-conceived implementation of the high-frequency texts of the 1980s, however, does not negate the underlying principle that novices require at least a modicum of repetition in the content they are being asked to learn.
+After decades of working with beginning reading anthologies that feature the tedious repetition of words, it is understandable that teachers were glad to be rid of such rigidly controlled texts.
+Ill-conceived implementation, however, does not negate the underlying principle that novices require at least a modicum of repetition in the content they are being asked to learn.
 Programs for the English learning of individuals who are already proficient literacy users in their native languages emphasizes repetition of English vocabulary (Nation, 2004).
-Similarly, research on deliberate practice underscores the need for repetition of content if individuals are to have the facility to perform complex processes (Ericsson & Lehmann, 1996).
-However, in texts used for reading acquisition, little attention is paid to repetition of vocabulary.
+Similarly, research on deliberate practice of expertise in domains that range from surgery to computer programming underscore the need for repetition of content (Ericsson & Lehmann, 1996).
+Yet, in texts used for reading acquisition, little attention is paid to repetition of vocabulary.
 The issue of repetition in learning to read does not require debate.
-If repetition of content were not a factor in learning to read, 100%-not 48%-of exiting first graders would be able to read the simple text of the ECLS-K. The question is not whether repetition makes a difference, but rather what content to repeat for learners at differing points in the developmental progression.
+If repetition of content was not a factor in learning to read, 100% of exiting first graders would be able to read the simple text of the ECLS-K, not 48%.
+The question is not whether repetition makes a difference but, rather what content to repeat for learners at differing points in the developmental progression.